jschirrmacher/zerberus/README.md

 - [http://localhost:10000/remote.html](http://localhost:10000/remote.html) - A remote control, which lets you directly control the car.
 - [http://localhost:10000](http://localhost:10000) - this older frontend contains a simple car control via arrow keys and space bar (for breaking) and a lot of information about GPIO state.

+The older frontend also listens to the "t" key, which toggles route tracking.
+Tracked routes currently reside in CSV files on the server in `data/routes`.
+The name of each CSV file is the unix time stamp, the tracking was started.
+Each entry starts with the time in millseconds relative to this start time.

 ### Remote control mode

 To control the actual car manually, open `http://<raspberry-address>:10000/remote.html`.
 You should use this on your smartphone to be more flexible when running the car outdoors.
 Put it on your home screen